lonnysgit/transitionopstoolkit/README.md

-# transitionopstoolkit
+# Transition to Operations Toolkit
-Toolkit to support project launch, signal change to service and provide right knowledge for customers.
+Toolkit to support project launches, signal change to services and provide the right knowledge for customers.